Bedfordshire Birding in September

 September is an excellent birding month in Bedfordshire with a large diversity of species on the move and plenty of opportunity to find scarce birds.
 Many of these birds will linger long enough around our wetlands or scrub to be accessible to observers who are able to take the opportunities.
 Time in the field will be certain to bring rewards.

 This month represents the final opportunity for more than six months to see the majority of our summer visitors.
 Please share records of the last dates on which you see our departing migrants to increase the data we are collecting on the effect on our birds of recent changes to weather patterns and climate.
+Alternatively please ensure all records are noted in Birdtrack so that the data can be appropriately extracted.

 Throughout the first half of the month, most of the commoner warblers, martins and swallows can be easily found but early departing species such as Swifts are noteworthy.
 This is a time when Willow Warblers, Chiffchaff, Blackcap or Whitethroat are likely to be found in suburban gardens as young birds on their first migration seek feeding opportunities and shelter after an overnight movement.